 I took a white paint pen, and sat at the table by the window looking out at the snow covered hill and the little stream and waterfall, my rocks spread out in front of me on newspaper.
 I thought about all the things that I truly cared about and wished for, not only for myself, but for all the friends, and strangers, and soon-to-be-friends that would shortly be at my door for my very first 'Colonial Christmas Open House' only days away.

 The wishes came to me, tumbling together like the rocks in the brook.
 'A pet to love you', 'friendship', 'dancing', 'a little night music', 'a happy little home', 'someone to love you', 'laugh a lot', 'wake up smiling', and many more.
 That year, I put moss all around the base of the Christmas tree and carefully placed my stones on it, surrounding the entire tree.
 People at the open house wanted to buy my wishing stones!
 I explained that they were not for sale, but that they should perhaps use my idea as an inspiration and find something that meant a lot to them, and write their OWN heart's desires on it.

-That was now 11 years ago.
+That was now over 12 years ago.
 I still have each and every stone.
 Every year I would carry them down from the attic at Christmas.
 They were a comfort in sad, broke, lonely and difficult times.

 There are still sad times and hardships.
 I guess everyone of us needs the comfort and remembrance and HOPE of something like my Christmas stones.
 This year, my wishes-on-stones are nestled outside on the porch by the woodpile, silently greeting any guest who may arrive.
 All I have to give, and the best that I can offer to those friends and loved ones are the heartfelt wishes I wrote on my river rocks long years ago.